Syllabus

 Lynda.com video instruction.

-Departmental Sugested Reading
+Departmental Suggested Reading

 1. Casey Reas, Chandler McWilliams, and LUST, Form+Code in Design, Art, and Architecture